 Net Carbs: 2.3 grams

 If you’ve ever had coleslaw, you know that cabbage stays crispy and crunchy when cut into thin, noodle-like strands.
 This nutrient-packed, non-starchy veggie comes in a variety of beautiful hues, such as purple, red, white and green, says Healthline.
-Enjoy it raw and a touch of color to your soups and salads or sauté it with other spiralized veggies for a keto friendly dinner.
+Enjoy it raw and add a touch of color to your soups and salads or sauté it with other spiralized veggies for a low-carb dinner.
+Coleslaw is also a perfect side dish to almost any lunch!

 Did you know that cabbage is considered a bitter vegetable?
 Click the link below to find out why bitter is better!: